Golden telephone: In popular culture

 A golden telephone appeared in The Godfather Part II as the film depicts Cuban dictator Batista receiving it as a gift from the telephone company United Telephone and Telegraph (presumably intended to represent International Telephone and Telegraph) as thanks for repealing long time price controls on telecommunications in Cuba.
-Batista is hosting a meeting when this is doing so, then passes it around for all to see.
-Various business heads and Mafia figures are seen playing with it, with the exception of Michael Corleone, who briefly admires it, and Hyman Roth, who passes it to the next man without so much as touching it.
+Batista is hosting a meeting when he is presented with the telephone, then passes it around for all to see.
+Various business heads and Mafia figures are seen playing with it, with the exception of Michael Corleone, who briefly admires it, and Hyman Roth, who passes it to the next man without so much as glancing at it.

 In Oliver Stone's The Doors, Jim Morrison meets Andy Warhol at a party.
 The camera focuses on a golden telephone, which Warhol offers to Morrison saying: "Somebody gave me this telephone...
 I think it was Edie... yeah, it was Edie... and she said I could talk to God with it, but uh...
 I don't have anything to say... so here... (giving Jim the phone) this is for you... now you can talk to God."
 Morrison accepts the telephone and later gives it to a homeless person.

 The symbol is also popular in various award ceremonies as a supposed edifice of prominence.
 Golden telephone awards include Springwire and Overthinkingit.